¿Cómo podemos ayudarte?

-This is done using indices maps generated from image processing, which indicate different aspects of the evolution of the crop.
+This is done using indexes maps generated from image processing, which indicate different aspects of the evolution of the crop.

-One of the most widely used indices is the Normalized Differential Vegetation Index (NDVI), which is an indicator of biomass or crop vigor.
+One of the most widely used indexes is the Normalized Differential Vegetation Index (NDVI), which is an indicator of biomass or crop vigor.